-- In this example we are using a channel range of 2 – 16.
-Remembering to include the global channel on channel 1, we will create 16 new MIDI tracks in total.
+- In this example we are using 15 note channels in addition to the global channel on channel 1, so we will create 16 new MIDI tracks in total.
 If you selected a smaller channel range, you won't need as many tracks.
 For example if you select a range of 2 – 5, you will create 5 MIDI tracks.

 Step 4: Route MIDI